vmegan/100-days-of-code/log.md

 **Today's Progress**: Added a tweet button to the quote generator

-**Thoughts:**  Took me a while to find the right code to have the tweet button display.
+**Thoughts:**  Took some time to find the right code to have the tweet button display.
 I am having a hard time figuring out exactly what to google to get the answers that I need.
 Moved from codepen to gomix for better online IDE flexibility.

 **Link to work:** [Random Quote Generator]https://gomix.com/#!/project/phantom-tortellini